 Can I bring a Gaming Console, SmartTV, Chromecast, AppleTV, Firestick and similar devices?

-IMPORTANT NOTE: At this time Roku's are not supported on our campus
+IMPORTANT NOTE: At this time personal home assistant devices, such as Amazon Echo, Google Home, Alexa, or similar, are not supported on campus.

 For SmartTVs you should check out the Campus Digital Cable web page for important information about connecting a SmartTV to our Digital Cable service, as well as important information about which SmartTVs are supported.